krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 non-uniform processes common in software development.

-It doesn’t help that most applications of Little’s Law in software development explicitly rely on the manufacturing formulation, focusing on _making_ variable work more uniform so it can "flow".
+It doesn’t help that most applications of Little’s Law in software development explicitly rely on the formulation imported from Lean manufacturing, focusing on _making_ variable work more uniform so it can "flow".
 Even in these applications, the law often fails to hold when measured empirically in operational settings mostly because of _how_ it has been applied.
-So it has remained a bit of a theoretical curiosity in software.
+So it has remained more of a theoretical curiosity in software - pointing to a desired ideal state, rather than something consistently observable and applicable to real-world development processes.

 So the belief that “Little’s Law does not apply in software” is not entirely unfounded—but nevertheless, it is demonstrably false.
 For those familiar with